Cwighty/distributed-asteroids/README.md

 ## Description

 This project is a distributed version of the classic game Asteroids.
 It is implemented using the actor model with Akka.NET.
 The game is played in a web browser and the game state is managed by a cluster of Akka.NET actors.
-The players interact with the game through a Blazor front end that communicates with the actor system through a SignalR message server.
+The players interact with the game through a Blazor front end that communicates with the actor system through a remote actor.
 The game state is saved to a Raft cluster storage API.

 ## More Information